SoulEncoded/HTML-Foundations/README.md

 ## Attributes:

-- alt: provides an alternative text for images
+- `alt`: provides an alternative text for images
-- src: provides the source address for images
+- `src`: provides the source address for images
-- href: provides the link url for anchor tags
+- `href`: provides the link url for anchor tags
-- id: defines a unique id for the element
+- `id`: defines a unique id for the element
-- class: defines a class name for your element.
+- `class`: defines a class name for your element.
-- style: provides an area for inline styling.
+- `style`: provides an area for inline styling.
-- title: specifies extra information about the element.
+- `title`: specifies extra information about the element.
 Appears as tool tips.

 NOTE: not all attributes are available for every tag.